Composable's chain-agnostic, IBC Relayer

-As we designed Centauri to extend the reach of IBC beyond the Cosmos ecosystem, we realized that we needed a relayer that was both rust-based and IBC-compatible in order to birth interoperability between the various ecosystems on our roadmap.
+As Composable IBC was designed to extend the reach of IBC beyond the Cosmos ecosystem, it was necessary to develop a relayer that was both rust-based and IBC-compatible in order to birth interoperability on new ecosystems on.

 At present, there are three IBC relayers available in Rust, Golang, and Typescript, which can be found here.
 However, these existing relayers were not designed to support chains beyond Tendermint/CometBFT based chains, and reconfiguring them would require significant technical effort.
 Therefore, it was necessary to develop a new relayer that can function with any underlying consensus or programming language used by the source/destination chain.

-There are several client verification algorithms currently available in our light-client directory for different consensus engines, including:
+There are several client verification algorithms currently available in Composable's light-client directory for different consensus engines, including:

 Hyperspace is a chain-agnostic IBC relayer that can be extended to support new chains with little to no changes to the core framework.
 Hyperspace is stateless, this means it does not perform any form of data caching.
 The relayer, therefore, relies heavily on the nodes it's connected to for sourcing data as needed.
 This design choice eliminates a class of bugs that could come from cache invalidation.

 The relayer operates on an event-driven model, which means that it waits idly until it receives a finality notification from any of the chains it is linked to.
 This finality notification represents new IBC messages and events that have been finalized and are ready to be sent to the connected counterparty chain.